 NOTE: These consequences and sanctions are cumulative.
-Each succeeding action level may include the consequences or sanctions of the previous level.
+Each succeeding action

 The disciplinary actions contained in this booklet apply to all students, including special education students.
 However, due to the unique needs of special education students and federal and state laws, the procedures determining the appropriate disciplinary action will vary somewhat from regular education when a special education student is involved.
 See the section on Special Education Suspension and Expulsion.